 As part of The Untouchables Retrospective, chapters from author Dan Lynch’s comprehensive and previously unpublished “making-of” book CHICAGO STORIES: The Network Television History of THE UNTOUCHABLES will be released periodically to coincide historically with the conception, life, controversy, retooling – and ultimately, the death of the series.
-For detailed episode reviews will be posted to coincide for their anniversary date.
+Detailed episode reviews will be posted to coincide for their anniversary date in our Episode Guide.

 The Network Television History

 A television series with few neutral observers during its network run, The Untouchables was either loved or hated.
 Why celebrate one television’s most sensational and enduring programs today?